babel/babel/README.md

 <p align="center">Bugs and feature requests should be posted at <a href="https://phabricator.babeljs.io/">phabricator.babeljs.io</a>.</p>

+> You can directly translate a github issue to phabricator.
+> e.g. The 6.0 issue is #2168.
+Just add a T before and you will get: https://phabricator.babeljs.io/T2168

 ## Want to report an issue with [babeljs.io](https://babeljs.io)?

 <p align="center">